DevboiDesigns/Xcode_Tests/README.md

 # Unit Testing
 * TDD
 * performed in memory - doesnt need acess to network & database
+* should be able to run tests in any order

 ## Helpful links
 * [hackr](https://hackr.io/blog/types-of-software-testing)